 The 10 commandments of responsible digital nomadism

-- Consider your environmental impact when travelling and bring a reusable water bottle along with your tote bag, plus small containers and cutlery.
+Consider your environmental impact when traveling and bring a reusable water bottle along with your tote bag, plus small containers and cutlery.
 Every bit counts.

 Translated by: Andrea Schwam